Annuity content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 When a personal injury case goes to court, the person who was harmed is called the plaintiff, and the person or company who caused the harm is called the defendant.
-To win a case based on negligence, the plaintiff has to prove four things:

 In some cases, the process can be cut and dry.
 For example, when a car insurance company acknowledges their insured client as the one at fault, then an injury settlement can be more easily obtained.

 In fact, only a small portion of personal injury cases actually reach a courtroom.
 Most cases are settled out of court, which means that instead of spending time and resources bringing a personal injury suit to trial, the involved parties (usually the lawyers for the plaintiff and defendant) reach an agreement for how much money the plaintiff should receive as compensation.

 Before negotiations begin, the plaintiff must formally file the lawsuit, and then the defense attorney must be given adequate time to perform all pretrial explorations and research.
 The magnitude of the injury case determines how the rest of the suit will progress.
 In smaller instances, the two opposing lawyers will simply negotiate back and forth until the plaintiff chooses to accept an offer from the defense.

 In many cases, the defense attorney is representing an insurance company.
 If the insurance company does not feel ready to begin earnest settlement discussions, then the case will come to a standstill.
 However, if you were injured by someone, and you find yourself waiting on their insurance company’s response, have no fear: Your attorney should know this often is a good thing.